Julynx/dbloat/README.md

 <br>

 ## Advanced Features
-This script ships by default with options to remove MIUI Bloatware, Google Bloatware and more.
+This script ships by default with options to remove MIUI Bloatware, Google Bloatware and more, mainly suitable for debloating Xiaomi smartphones.

 If you want to add packages to debloat, create a ```.txt``` file with the name of the packages (one for each line) inside the ```dbloat``` directory and it will show up as an option the next time you execute the ```dbloat.py``` script.
 You can search for packages considered 'bloatware' for your smartphone model in the XDA forums and in other parts of the internet.
 Experiment with care!